Shadow Lawn (New Jersey)

 Shadow Lawn is a historic building on the campus of Monmouth University in West Long Branch, Monmouth County, New Jersey, United States.
 Built in 1927 for Hubert T. Parson, president of the F.W.
-Woolworth Company, it is one of the last large estate houses to be built before the Great Depression.
+Woolworth Company, it was one of the last large estate houses to be built before the Great Depression.
 It was designated a National Historic Landmark in 1985 for its architecture.

 Architecture

 Shadow Lawn is a large masonry building, three stories in height, with a main facade that is over 300 ft wide.
 A three-bay section projects at the center of the main (south) facade, with a Doric columned single-story portico at its front.
 A dentillated cornice separates the second and third floors, and a balustrade surrounds the roof, with sculptures mounted on some of the corner columns.

 The interior has more than 100 rooms, with lavishly appointed public spaces.
 An interior courtyard is 100 ft long, with a covering skylight; its walls are adorned with plaster pilasters and arched window openings.
-The main hall features a well-concealed Aeolian Skinner organ, and the basement houses a bowling alley that saw little use during the Parson's ownership.
+The main hall features a well-concealed Aeolian Skinner organ, and the basement houses a bowling alley that saw little use during the Parsons' ownership.